Councilmember Deutsch announces bid for Dunwoody mayor

 “I’m ready to get to work to share my vision for Dunwoody but most importantly to hear what residents want,” Deutsch said.
 “I have my priorities but I’m excited to spend the next 14 weeks before the election meeting with everyone and hearing their ideas, too.”

+“A healthy democracy means giving voters a choice,” Nall said.
+“I look forward to a spirited campaign for a better Dunwoody.”

 Deutsch was elected to the City Council Post 5, District 2 At Large seat in 2011 and was reelected in 2015 with no opposition.
+She is the first woman in Dunwoody’s 10-year history to run for mayor.

 She said in a written statement she is now ready to serve in a new capacity as mayor “to build on our strengths and tackle our challenges.”

-Note: This story has been updated with a comment from Councilmember and mayoral candidate Terry Nall.